 The partnership carries out the work planned to produce the desired outputs and results.
-Regular administration, management, monitoring and reporting activities will take place, along with communication and promotion tasks as stipulated in the Application Form.
+Regular administration, management, monitoring and reporting activities will take place, along with communication and promotion tasks as stipulated in the application form.
 Changes and issues in the project are managed according to the established procedures and rules.

-- To sign the Subsidy Contract with the Managing Authority; - To prepare the Partnership Agreement and to have it signed by all partners; - To carry out project activities to deliver the agreed project outputs to budget and time schedule; - To set up smooth monitoring procedures; - To request the advance payment and following reporting procedures; - To anticipate and manage risks in agreement with the partners and the Programme; - To identify and solve issues among partners, to keep things working smoothly; - To communicate and promote project work and achievements; - To build up a network of relevant contacts and initiate the uptake and use of project knowledge, outputs and results.
+- To sign the subsidy contract with the Managing Authority; - To prepare the partnership agreement and to have it signed by all partners; - To carry out project activities to deliver the agreed project outputs to budget and time schedule; - To set up smooth monitoring procedures; - To follow procedures for reporting and reimbursement;

+- To anticipate and manage risks in agreement with the partners and the Programme; - To identify and solve issues among partners, to keep things working smoothly; - To communicate and promote project work and achievements; - To build up a network of relevant contacts and initiate the uptake and use of project knowledge, outputs and results.